vzeizer/DSA_ChatGPT_SentimentAnalysis/README.md

 ## Results

+The following feature engineering procedure was performed in some numeric variables in order to deal with attributes in very different scales:

+- df['LikeCount'] = np.log1p(df['LikeCount']),
+- df['QuoteCount'] = np.log1p(df['QuoteCount']),
+- df['ReplyCount'] = np.log1p(df['ReplyCount']),
+- df['RetweetCount'] = np.log1p(df['RetweetCount']),

+i.e., **the features have been log-transformed**.

 ### Violin plots for Numeric columns

-The following figure addresses the violin plots for the numeric columns present in this dataset.
+The following figure addresses the violin plots for the numeric columns present in this dataset, showing the shape of the distribution for each numeric feature and evidencing that in this dataset there are a lot of outliers.

 ![logo](images/1_violinplots.png)